tstatler/doctools/guides/node/releasenotes/README.md

 unhandled exception, the process is terminated and restarted.
 This prevents the application from hanging.

-## Node ACS GA -- 15 Apr 2013
+## 15 Apr 2013 -- 15 Apr 2013

 <p>The Node.ACS service is now a General Availability (GA) product.
 The new version of the Node.ACS CLI
 is 1.0.0.
 For the GA release, we've created a new, production environment for publishing your Node.ACS applications. </p>

 <p>If you have existing Node.ACS applications created during the developer preview,
-you must must republish your existing applications to take advantage of the new environment.
+you must republish your existing applications to take advantage of the new environment.
 See the instructions in the next section.</p>

 <h4>Migrating Applications to the Production Environment</h4>